 -Jeff Zamaria, Comedy Booker/Manager at Doc’s Lab in San Francisco in The Best Stand Up Comedy Moments of 2016

 I'm also the creator of Vooza, a video comic strip about the tech world (called the "The Spinal Tap of startups" by Mashable).
-And I co-produce Hot Soup, one of the hottest live comedy shows in New York City, and the annual Schtick or Treat show.
+And I co-produce Hot Soup, one of NYC’s longest running independently produced comedy shows.
+I’m also the creator and co-host of the annual Schtick or Treat show.

 Sandpaper Suit is the name of my comedy blog.
 It was nominated for Best Comedy Website by The ECNY awards.